-- ☑ Performing employee health screenings in the workplace. - ✓ The use of face coverings in the workplace. - Required personal protective equipment (PPE) applicable to each industry for eyes, face, head and extremities.
+- ☑ Performing employee health screenings in the workplace. - The use of face coverings in the workplace.
+In most workplaces employees must wear appropriate face coverings in accordance with the guidance from New York State Department of Health (NY DOH) or Centers for Disease Control and Prevention (CDC) as applicable.
+In workplaces where all individuals on the premise are fully vaccinated, appropriate face coverings are recommended, but not required, consistent with the NY DOH or the CDC as of Sept.
+16, 2021. - Required personal protective equipment (PPE) applicable to each industry for eyes, face, head and extremities.
 This includes protective clothing, respiratory devices and protective shields and barriers, which must be provided, used and maintained in a sanitary and reliable condition at the expense of the employer.
-The standard must provide for a list of PPE that satisfies the requirements, based on hazard assessments for each industry. - Accessible workplace hand hygiene stations, maintaining healthy hand hygiene and providing adequate break times for workers to use handwashing facilities as needed. - Regular cleaning and disinfecting of shared equipment and frequently touched surfaces (e.g., workstations, touchscreens, telephones, handrails and doorknobs) and all surfaces and washable items in other high-risk areas (e.g., restrooms, dining areas, break rooms, locker rooms, vehicles and sleeping quarters). - Effective social distancing for employees, consumers or customers as the risk of illness may warrant, including options for social distancing such as sign postage or markers; increasing physical space between workers at the worksite; limiting customer capacity; delivering services remotely or through curbside pick-up; reconfiguring spaces where workers congregate; and flexible meeting, travel or work hours.
+The standard must provide for a list of PPE that satisfies the requirements, based on hazard assessments for each industry. - Accessible workplace hand hygiene stations, maintaining healthy hand hygiene and providing adequate break times for workers to use handwashing facilities as needed. - Regular cleaning and disinfecting of shared equipment and frequently touched surfaces (e.g., workstations, touchscreens, telephones, handrails and doorknobs) and all surfaces and washable items in other high-risk areas (e.g., restrooms, dining areas, break rooms, locker rooms, vehicles and sleeping quarters).

-- Compliance with mandatory or precautionary orders of isolation or quarantine that have been issued to employees, including the identification and provision of separate and appropriate accommodations for employees who reside in employer-provided housing in a manner consistent with mandatory or precautionary orders of isolation and quarantine that have been issued to employers and employees. - Compliance with applicable engineering controls, such as proper airflow, exhaust ventilation or other special design requirements. - Designation of one or more supervisory employees to enforce compliance with the airborne infectious disease exposure prevention plan and any other federal, state or local guidance related to avoiding spreading an airborne infectious disease as applicable to employees, customers, contractors and members of the public within the workplace.
+- Effective social distancing for employees, consumers or customers as the risk of illness may warrant, including options for social distancing such as sign postage or markers; increasing physical space between workers at the worksite; limiting customer capacity; delivering services remotely or through curbside pick-up; reconfiguring spaces where workers congregate; and flexible meeting, travel or work hours. - Compliance with mandatory or precautionary orders of isolation or quarantine that have been issued to employees, including the identification and provision of separate and appropriate accommodations for employees who reside in employer-provided housing in a manner consistent with mandatory or precautionary orders of isolation and quarantine that have been issued to employers and employees. - ☑ Compliance with applicable engineering controls, such as proper airflow, exhaust ventilation or other special design requirements. - Designation of one or more supervisory employees to enforce compliance with the airborne infectious disease exposure prevention plan and any other federal, state or local guidance related to avoiding spreading an airborne infectious disease as applicable to employees, customers, contractors and members of the public within the workplace.
 Nonsupervisory line employees must not bear the responsibility for overseeing compliance with the requirements of the model policy. - Compliance with any applicable legal requirements or guidance on notification to employees and relevant state and local agencies of potential exposure to airborne infectious disease at the worksite. - Verbal review of the infectious disease standard, employer policies and employee rights.
 The review does not need to be provided to any individuals working for staffing agencies, contractors or subcontractors on behalf of the employer at any individual worksite.
 It also does not need to be provided to any individual delivering goods or transporting people at, to or from the worksite on behalf of the employer, particularly where delivery or transport is conducted by an individual or entity that would otherwise be deemed an employer. - ✓ Anti-retaliation requirements.